ExpressionEngine/ExpressionEngine-User-Guide/source/templates/hidden_templates.rst

 front-end of your site.

 "Hidden" templates are just that: templates that cannot be accessed from a URL, but can be used as embedded templates.
-What makes a template "hidden"?

-ExpressionEngine uses a convention that is common among many file- systems, so it may already be familiar to you.
 To make a template "hidden", simply give it a name preceded by an underscore, e.g.
 ``_my_hidden_template``.